medbalighhamdi/Trainings.Kubernetes/README.md

 ## `k8s/` — Kubernetes manifests & AKS deployment

-**Purpose:** store Kustomize overlays, Kubernetes manifests, Ingress/HTTP routes, services, deployments, and any cluster-level manifests (monitoring, logging and argocd application manifests).
+**Purpose:** store Kustomize overlays, Kubernetes manifests, Gateway Apis/HTTP routes, services, deployments, and any cluster-level manifests (monitoring, logging and argocd application manifests).

 **What to expect in this folder:**